Rockwell (musician): Personal life

 Rockwell is the son of Berry Gordy.
 Rockwell's paternal half-sister is actress Rhonda Ross Kendrick, the eldest child of Diana Ross.
-He is also related to the group LMFAO through his half-brother Redfoo (Stephen Kendal Gordy, son of Berry Gordy and Nancy Leiviska) and his half-nephew Sky Blu (Skyler Austen Gordy, son of his half-brother Berry Gordy IV and his wife Valerie Robeson).
+He is also related to the group LMFAO through his half-brother Redfoo (Stephen Kendal Gordy, son of Berry Gordy and Nancy Leiviska) and his nephew Sky Blu (Skyler Austen Gordy, son of his half-brother Berry Gordy IV and his wife Valerie Robeson).

 In July 2010, Rockwell married Nicole Moore.
 In 2013, he filed for divorce.

-In addition to his music career, Rockwell has been involved in various charitable organizations over the years, such as the Special Olympics, the American Cancer Society, and the United Negro College Fund.
+Rockwell has also been involved in various charitable organizations over the years, such as the Special Olympics, the American Cancer Society, and the United Negro College Fund.